 (2023 update: Sadly the latter two cafes no longer exist, although places like No. 18 is a great vegan place).

 Others that I dined in at least once and had a good vegan selection include the Croeso Lounge and Boo’s Kitchen, both in Mumbles.
 While the food was good, these two in particular were pretty expensive for what you were actually served.

 ‘Bollocks,’ I said to myself, ‘I forgot I was going to London.’

 I realised that, on the second weekend of Veganuary, I would indeed be staying in London for three nights.

 Thankfully London is a hip, happening city (hipper and more happening than Swansea at least) and there was plenty of vegan fare to keep me full.

-On the first night I was treated to a home cooked vegan meal, which I was originally scared wouldn’t fill me up (people tend to underestimate how much I eat), yet it was delicious and very filling.
+On the first night I was treated to a home-cooked vegan meal, which I was originally scared wouldn’t fill me up (people tend to underestimate how much I eat).
+Yet it was delicious and very filling.
 A cauliflower curry of sorts…

 The next night we visited a suave new all-vegan restaurant that had newly opened up around the corner (I was staying in upmarket Islington).
 I can’t remember the name, but this was a winner.
 I had a plant-based burger which came with kale crisps.
-Not very photogenic for the slightly-steep £15 price tag (which explains the absence of a photo), but it tasted nice at least.
+It was not very photogenic for the slightly-steep £15 price tag (which explains the absence of a photo), but it tasted nice at least.